AnaNSi-research/FederatedLearningBlockchain/README.md

 # Federated learning on a blockchain of hospital peers
 ## Abstract
-This project is about the application of federated learning techniques on a blockchain, for learning a model that can be used by hospitals for the classification of MRI images of Alzheimer patients.
+This project is about the application of **federated learning** techniques on a **blockchain**, for learning a model that can be used by hospitals for the classification of MRI images of Alzheimer patients.
 It is based on the ensamble models technique applied in the weight space of neural networks and not with different model instances and then just averaging together the scores given as output by the last layer of the neural networks.
 This ensambling technique is more than the usual ones that aim at reducing the **variance** and also the **bias** at the same time, increasing the capacity